cmotc/doablesec/030-Doable-Privacy-Android.md

 Anti-Features which don't disqualify an app from being included in F-Droid must be explicitly listed in the app's description in order to allow the user the oppourtunity to make a conscious decision to use that app or not.
-Using F-Droid means you are much less likely to recieve a malicious app or update from your app store.
+Using F-Droid means you are much less likely to receive a malicious app or update from your app store.
 Installing F-Droid will require you go into your phone's settings and enable installing apps from "Untrusted" sources.